PhraseExpress v9 Network Edition - Manual

 The PhraseExpress Server will then deploy the phrase file to all PhraseExpress Clients.

-Frequently backup your phrase file to different storage media to eliminate the slightest risk to loose your data in case of hard disk failure.
+Frequently backup your phrase file to different storage media to eliminate the slightest risk to lose your data in case of hard disk failure.
 Hard disks can break - And they do when you do not expect it!

 Location of the configuration files